State Model¶

 Kernel-visible runtime state passed between kernel and workers. |

-| fd entry snapshots | File descriptor to open-file-description mapping and fd flags. |
+| fd entry snapshots | Transport or mirror of supervisor/kernel-owned descriptor state. |

-| OFD slot snapshots | Open file description state needed across process transitions. |
+| OFD slot snapshots | Open-file-description state transported across host boundaries. |

-| pipe slot snapshots | Pipe control state and data-plane coordination. |
+| pipe slot snapshots | Supervisor-controlled metadata plus direct data-plane coordination. |

-| socket state snapshots | Socket table and network buffer state. |
+| socket state snapshots | Supervisor-controlled socket state plus host network buffer transport. |

 | guest memory write snapshots | Guest memory changes that must be replayed or synchronized. |